 Traditional methods for authenticating art has been limited to one or more connoisseur opinions and the provenance of the object.
 More recently, the significant problem of forgeries has received increased public attention as it is estimated that 20-50% of artworks in the world are fakes, forgeries, misattributions, or unknowns.

 Since traditional approaches come with limitations, AA&R has developed a robust, scalable solution based on systematic scientific analyses.
 The solution involves one or more methods including various technical imaging techniques (infrared, ultraviolet, x-ray, and hyperspectral to name the primary options) and material analysis such as Raman spectroscopy, gas chromatography-mass spectrometry, carbon 14 dating plus a number of others.
 Imaging allows investigation of underdrawings (if present in a painting) and other aspects hidden beneath of inside the art.
 Material analyses allow the art to be accurately dated, placed geographically at the time of creation and whether it was used by a specific artist or his contemporaries.

 As the only scientific art analysis company with offices in New York and London and a market-leading mobile solution, AA&Rs current customer base includes major auction houses, dealers, collectors, museums and artist foundations, plus an increasing number of financial market players.
 AA&R has a wide portfolio of cases of globally renowned paintings such as Salvator Mundi, Amedeo Modigliani and a newly discovered Wassily Kandinsky painting to name a few.
-The Company has averaged over $500k in annual revenue over the past five years and broke even last year, without any significant marketing and sales investment and now seeks capital to increase sales and marketing to address the growing market demand.
+The Company's revenue for last financial year exceeded $1m and is growing over 30% this year, without any significant marketing and sales investment and now seeks capital to increase sales and marketing to address the growing market demand.